 One more tip: Stop watching the news

 News are formatted in a way to make you panic and worry.
-Their objective is not only to report current events, but to also get more eyeballs, to earn more money.
-So what they’ll do is report things that basically threat our survival.
-And if you watch that everyday, it will eventually get into your head.
+Their objective is not only to report current events but to also get more eyeballs, to earn more money.
+So what they’ll do is report things that basically threaten our survival.
+And if you watch that every day, it will eventually get into your head.
 All that worry, all that stress from watching will eventually get to you.

 Any urgent, important news will eventually reach you.
 So stop watching any kinds of news, online, on TV, radio, etc.